thingsboard/thingsboard.github.io/docs/iot-gateway/config/odbc.md

 * TOC
 {:toc}

-This guide help you get familiar with ODBC connector configuration for ThingsBoard IoT Gateway.
+This guide will help you get familiar with ODBC connector configuration for ThingsBoard IoT Gateway.
 Use [general configuration](/docs/iot-gateway/configuration/) to enable this connector.
 We will describe the connector configuration file below.